Free & Reduced Eligibility

 District Charging Policy:

-- In the event that a student loses their money or runs out of money on their account, CFBISD will allow students to charge reimbursable breakfast and lunch meals up to $15.00 as a grace period.
+- In the event that a student loses their money or runs out of money on their account, CFBISD will allow students to charge reimbursable breakfast and lunch meals for a grace period of ($17.25) for elementary students and ($11.50) for secondary students.

-- No a la carte items may be charged to an account once a student has a negative balance.
+- A la carte purchases cannot be charged to an account once a student has a negative balance.

 - To ensure that households are aware of the student’s negative balance, weekly email and phone call reminders will be sent to parents of students with a negative balance.

 - It is our goal that no student will go without a lunch.
-If an elementary or middle school student reaches the charge limit, the school office will provide an emergency sack lunch.
+If a student reaches the charge limit, the school office will provide a courtesy lunch.

 - If you have any questions, please call Student Nutrition at 972.968.6390.